 In a few states, special rules limit the extent to which a parent may disinherit a child.

 Homestead laws.
 Some states protect children under 18 from the loss of a family residence.
-For example, the Florida constitution prohibits the head of a family from leaving his or her residence to anyone other than aor minor child if either is alive.
+For example, the Florida constitution prohibits the head of a family from leaving his or her residence to anyone other than a spouse or minor child if either is alive.

 Pretermitted heir statutes are designed to protect children who may have been inadvertently left out of a parent's will.
 If a testator fails to provide for any child born or adopted after the execution of the will, the child is entitled to receive his or her intestate share, unless it appears from the will that the omission was intended by the parent.
 The state statutes vary considerably concerning the scope of a pretermitted child's protection.
 To avoid any confusion, parents are often advised to review and, if necessary, update their estate planning arrangements after the birth of a child.